 Walking around the lavender can be thirsty work, especially if it’s a hot day, so your next stop should be the West Avenue Cider House where you can cool down with some very tasty ciders.
 This place has a very cool bar and they also do a cheese plate if you’re feeling hungry!
 Earlier in the day, when we were driving from Elora to Terre Bleu, we accidentally stumbled across a winery, to my delight, so of course we went in to do some tastings!
 Cox Creeks Cellars are a small winery that have been operating for 20 years.
 Their wine cannot be purchased in the LCBO but they do ship to Toronto.
 They also have orchards and they make some very sweet wines from apples, blackberries, strawberries and other berries.
 They do a tour every Sunday at 2pm and their tastings are only $1 for a very generous pour, with all proceeds going to a local hospital.
 The good news, both these place are opened in the winter, although Cox Creek Cellars is closed for January but will re-open in February 2019.

-3. Hamilton.
+4. Hamilton.
 Some people may be surprised to see Hamilton on the list, but this area is a must if you are chasing waterfalls!
 Hamilton is known as the city of waterfalls and with good reason, as it’s home to more than 100 waterfalls!
 Devil’s Punchbowl is one of the more well-known waterfalls but there are so many others to discover and i you’re a budding photographer, this is definitely the place to go for a day trip.
 Dundurn Castle is also located in Hamilton, which is worth checking out and then there is also the Royal botanical Gardens.
 As with so many places in the GTA, there are also some small breweries to check out such as MERIT Brewing Company and Shawn & Ed Brewing Company.
 Note: I’ve only ever been to Hamilton once for work, and I did not enjoy it, I found it boring but lots of people I know love it, which is why I’m including it!

 In winter, you can check out the waterfalls and see if any of them are frozen, which would be a beautiful sight!